 - Parents should support the student taking ownership to the extent possible. - Parents should not be on the screen and should not participate in the class at any time. - Teacher's teaching may not be recorded or shared with anyone other than the student.

 • Body language, humor, and stories may come across differently at home than they do in a classroom full of students.
+All should be mindful of this and practice good manners.

 Policy Violations